AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 In this tab we've collected a lot of useful links: FAQ page, application feedback form, social media pages, and **Knowledge Base**.

-By clicking the **Report a bug** button you will open a dialog box with a field to describe the problem.
-If anything goes wrong while using AdGuard VPN for Windows, please, tell us about it.

 ## Unlimited version